irohalab/mira-video-manager/README.md

 - ORMCONFIG: the ormconfig.json path, default is current project root
 - APPCONFIG: the config.yml path, default is current project root
 - AMQP_URL: if you provide this url, it will override the amqp config in the APPCONFIG file.
+- SERVER_BASE_URL: you may need to provide a server base url for the job executor server to allow other services download file from it. if it runs in localhost, then it can be ignored.

 ## Configuration file